 Keep carbon monoxide out of your home

 Each year, Canadians die or become ill because of carbon monoxide (CO) poisoning.
-Protect your family by following these safety tips and installing CO detectors in your home.
+Protect your family by following these safety tips and installing CO detectors in your home or cottage.

 If your CO alarm sounds: